|Nutrition Facts (per serving)|

 This recipe for Polish chałka (HOW-kah) is a rich, braided egg bread that may or may not contain raisins.
 It's similar to Bohemian-Czech vanocka, Jewish challah, and Hungarian fonott kalacs.
 Chalka is served year-round, but especially at Christmas and Easter.
 If you have any leftover chalka, it makes delicious French toast or bread pudding with orange sauce or makowki (Polish poppyseed bread pudding).

-4 ounces butter or margarine
+4 ounces (8 tablespoons) unsalted butter, or margarine

-1 cup granulated sugar, or less, to taste
+1 cup sugar, or less, to taste

 1/2 teaspoon salt